OpenRailAssociation/website-hugo-theme/README.md

 # Hugo Story
 ## A (modular, highly tweakable) responsive one-page theme for Hugo.

+> [!NOTE]
+> This is a fork of the [port of the HTML5 UP Story theme to Hugo](https://github.com/caressofsteel/hugo-story) made by [@caressofsteel](https://github.com/caressofsteel).
+It is solely used for the [website of the OpenRail Association](https://github.com/OpenRailAssociation/website).

 ![](images/device-screenshots.png)

 Hugo Story is a port of the static HTML template Story by HTML5 UP.
 It is designed to mirror the look and feel of the original template as closely as possible while incorporating some of the features Hugo has to offer.